MunGell/awesome-for-beginners/README.md

 A list of awesome beginner-friendly projects.

-Inspired by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post.
+Enlightened by [First Timers Only](https://kentcdodds.com/blog/first-timers-only) blog post.

 If you are a maintainer of open-source projects, add the label `first-timers-only` (or similar) to your project and list it here so that people can find it.

-If you are looking to contribute, then explore this list, look at [`first-timers-only` labelled open issues on Github](https://github.com/search?utf8=%E2%9C%93&q=label%3Afirst-timers-only+is%3Aissue+is%3Aopen&type=), and follow [@first_tmrs_only](https://twitter.com/first_tmrs_only) on Twitter to be notified when a new `first-timers-only` issue is created.
+If you are looking to contribute, then explore this list, look at [`first-timers-only` labelled open issues on Github](https://github.com/search?utf8=%E2%9C%93&q=label%3Afirst-timers-only+is%3Aissue+is%3Aopen&type=), and follow [@first_tmrs_only](https://twitter.com/first_tmrs_only) on Twitter to be informed when a new `first-timers-only` issue is created.

 If you are not a programmer, but would like to contribute, check out the [Awesome for non-programmers](https://github.com/szabgab/awesome-for-non-programmers) list.